 .carousel-item-active | The item that is currently active (i.e. aligned) |

-.carousel-button-disabled | Navigation buttons at start/end boundaries |
+.carousel-nav-disabled | Navigation buttons at start/end boundaries (never applied when looping) |

-.carousel-scrolling | The track while a user or programmatic scrolling is active |
+.carousel-scrolling | The track while scrolling is active |

-.carousel-animating | The track during programmatic scroll animations |
+.carousel-marker-active | The active scroll marker |

 }

-JavaScript API
+}JavaScript API

 Manual Initialization